lumeland/lume.land/docs/configuration/using-typescript.md

 ### Extending Lume's Types

-To use custom types with Lume, extend the existing interfaces with custom defined properties.
+To use custom types with Lume, extend the existing interfaces with custom-defined properties.

 <lume-code>